 Beans are on the menu today, my friends, but not just any old beans.
 We're cooking with black-eyed peas and we're making a classic Southern dish that is usually served as a side dish, only it's so good, you might want to serve it as the main course.

-The dish is called “Hoppin’ John”, known more locally as Carolina Peas and Rice, and I’m sure you’re going to love it.
+The dish is called "Hoppin' John", known more locally as Carolina Peas and Rice in North and South Carolina, and I'm sure you're going to love it.
 It is often served to celebrate the New Year, offering up good fortune to all.
-It’s good luck to serve black eyed peas on new years day, but I love them anytime.
+It's good luck to serve black eyed peas on new years day, but I love them anytime.

 I've seen a number of versions of this recipe, and sampled a few in my journeys to the Southern U.S., but Hoppin' John essentially breaks down to the following ingredients - Black-eyed peas, rice and pork.